Skip to main content

 Using a debt collection service can be a less confrontational way of chasing late payments than taking court action.
 A reputable debt collection agency can chase late payments in a professional manner, without alienating the customer.

-You can send a letter of claim or a statutory demand yourself, or use a solicitor.
-Simply issuing a letter or statutory demand may be enough to prompt payment.
+Simply issuing a letter or statutory demand may be enough to encourage the customer to pay up.
 If not, you will need to be prepared to go to court to recover the money you are owed.